-Mr. Mills elected to receive his quarterly payments in the form of the Company's common stock.
-Mr. Fanjul elected to receive his quarterly payments in August and November in the form of the Company's common stock.
-Ms. Hopkins, Mr. Schapiro and Mr. Yost elected to receive their quarterly payments in the form of the Company's common stock on a deferred basis.
+Mr. Fanjul and Mr. Mills elected to receive their quarterly payments in the form of the Company's common stock.
+Mr. Schapiro and Mr. Yost elected to receive their quarterly payments in the form of the Company's common stock on a deferred basis.
+Ms. Hopkins, who had previously elected to receive 100% of her quarterly payments in the form of Company's common stock on a deferred basis, elected to receive 100% of her quarterly payments in cash for the 2021-2022 Board Year.
+For fiscal 2021, Ms. Hopkins received 100% of her quarterly payments in the form of the Company's common stock on a deferred basis in February and May 2021 (\$60,000) and 100% of her quarterly payments in cash in August and November 2021 (\$65,000).
 All of the other independent directors received these amounts in cash.

-(2) This column reflects the award of 1,657 shares of the Company's common stock to each independent director on June 1, 2020.
-The shares awarded to each director had an aggregate grant date fair value of \$175,000, based on a per share price of \$105.60, which was the average of the high and low prices on May 29, 2020, the trading day immediately preceding the grant.
-The amounts shown in this column constitute the dollar amount recognized by the Company for financial statement reporting purposes for the fiscal year ended December 31, 2020, in accordance with FASB ASC Topic 718.
-Mr. Anderson, Ms. Hopkins, Ms. Ingram, Mr. Schapiro, Mr. Yates and Mr. Yost elected to defer receipt of all of the shares awarded to them.
+(2) This column reflects the award of 1,375 shares of the Company's common stock to each independent director on June 1, 2021.
+The shares awarded to each director had an aggregate grant date fair value of \$190,000, based on a per share price of \$138.115, which was the average of the high and low prices on May 28, 2021, the trading day immediately preceding the grant.
+The amounts shown in this column constitute the dollar amount recognized by the Company for financial statement reporting purposes for the fiscal year ended December 31, 2021, in accordance with FASB ASC Topic 718.
+Mr. Anderson, Ms. Hopkins, Ms. Ingram, Ms. Lute, Mr. Schapiro, Mr. Yates and Mr. Yost elected to defer receipt of all of the shares awarded to them.

-As of December 31, 2020, the aggregate number of deferred shares held for the account of each current independent director who previously elected to defer shares was as follows: Mr. Anderson, 9,024 shares, Mr. Fanjul, 1,657, Ms. Hopkins, 12,521 shares, Ms. Ingram, 1,657 shares, Mr. Schapiro, 71,862 shares, Mr. Yates, 1,657 and Mr. Yost, 33,221 shares.
+As of December 31, 2021, the aggregate number of deferred shares held for the account of each current independent director who previously elected to defer shares was as follows: Mr. Anderson, 10,539 shares, Ms. Hopkins, 14,581 shares, Ms. Ingram, 3,080 shares, Ms. Lute, 1,385, Mr. Schapiro, 75,312 shares, Mr. Yates, 3,080 and Mr. Yost, 35,990 shares.
 Dividend equivalents on these deferred shares are reinvested into additional deferred shares for the account of the independent director.

 (3) The Company maintains a matching gift program for colleagues and directors, pursuant to which the Company matches, on a dollar-for-dollar basis, certain charitable contributions.
+For 2021, the Company matched up to \$1,000 per colleague or director.
 The amounts shown in the table represent the Company's matching contributions pursuant to this program.
+No charitable contributions were matched for directors in 2021.